 Regarding physical appearance, most bird exhibit sexual dimorphism, a trait wherein males are highly distinguishable from females.
 Males seem to be more colourful and more dazzling than females for one apparent reason: to attract females during mating.

 Collectively speaking, bird feathers are referred to as the plumage.
 In particular, the plumage color in birds is formed in two different processes:

 A) On one hand, colorful feathers are brought about by various pigments produced by birds.
 Such pigments are melanin, carotenoid, and porphyrin.
 The pigment melanin produces colors that range from pale yellow to reddish-brown up to the darkest black.
 The pigment carotenoid is what produces the colors ranging from bright yellow to orangish-yellow.
 For instance, the pigments melanin and carotenoid interaction produce an olive-green color.
-Lastly, the pigment porphyrin produces a variety of colors such as brown, bright red, pink, and green.
+Lastly, the pigment porphyrin produces various colors such as brown, bright red, pink, and green.

 B) On the other hand, bird feather colors are produced by the structure of the feathers themselves.
 Meaning, instead of the pigments, colors are made when the light gets refracted by the proteins found in the feathers.
 Three structural feathers exist, namely: